-3.4 Time Limits
+3.5 Time Limits

-In the TPTP-based divisions a time limit is imposed for each problem.
-The minimal time limit for each problem is 120s.
-The time limit for each problem is constrained by the same factors that constrain the numbers of problems that are used.
-The time limit is set within the constraints, according to the judgement of the organizers, and is announced at the competition.
-In CASC-29 a wall clock time limit was imposed for each problem, and no CPU time limits were imposed (so that it could be advantageous to use all the cores on the CPU).
-StarExec copies the systems and problems to a compute node before starting execution, so that the system does not experience any network delay loading the problem.
+In the TPTP-based divisions time limits are imposed for each problem.
+The minimal time limit for each problem is 120 s.
+The maximal time limit for each problem is constrained by the same factors that constrain the numbers of problems that are used.
+The time limit is chosen as a reasonable value within the range allowed according to the judgement of the organizers, and is announced at the competition.
+In CASC-J12 a wall clock time limit was imposed for each problem, and no CPU time limits were imposed (so that it can be advantageous to use all the cores on the CPU).

 In the SLH division a CPU time limit is imposed for each problem.
-The minimal time limit per problem is 15s, and the maximal time limit per problem is 90s, which is the range of CPU time that can be usefully allocated for a proof attempt in the Sledgehammer context.
-The time limit is chosen as a reasonable value within the range allowed, and is announced at the competition.
+The limit is between 15 s and 90 s, which is the range of CPU time that can be usefully allocated for a proof attempt in the Sledgehammer context.
+The time limit is chosen as a reasonable value within the range allowed according to the judgement of the organizers, and is announced at the competition.